zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ### Show User Information

-To fetch user data, ZITADEL's user info endpoint has to be called.
-This data contains sensitive information and artifacts related to the current user's identity and the scopes you defined in your _AuthConfig_.
+To fetch user data, call ZITADEL's user info endpoint.
+This data contains sensitive information and artifacts about the current user's identity, and the scopes you defined in your _AuthConfig_.

-Our _AuthenticationService_ already includes a method called _getOIDCUser()_.
+Our _AuthenticationService_ already includes a method called `getOIDCUser()`.
 You can call it wherever you need this information.

 ```ts
 import { AuthenticationService } from 'src/app/services/authentication.service';